fbpx

 • 3 chopped carrots (I prefer to cut mine into thinner slices so that they cook better)

-• 1 container sliced mushrooms
+• 1 container of sliced mushrooms

 • 1 box wild rice